 The highs of these headphones are not too sparkly or airy, yet still has good detail.
 This results in a smoother sound.
 Mids are forward and clear, while the bass has good depth without creeping up on the mids.

-Overall, these headphones are quite fun to listen to and can work with pop, rock, hip-hop, as well as metal music.
+Overall, these headphones are quite fun to listen to and can work with pop, rock, hip-hop and even metal.
 These are not the best though if you tend to listen to music with a lot of detail and intricate parts like jazz or classical as these do not offer a high level of detail reproduction.

 Pro Durable and tangle-resistant cables

-The M2's cable is braided, and then covered with a sleeving material, making it significantly more durable than other cables.
-This also has the added benefit of extra tangle resistance.
+The M2's cable is braided and covered with a sleeving material, making it significantly more durable than other cables.
+It also makes it extra resistant to tangling.

 The ear pieces are made out of metal and have great fit and finish.
 Not only does this make them look great, but also gives them a premium feel.

 Pro Includes plenty of accessories

 With the M2, you get 2 types of ear tips with three sizes each, a shirt clip to prevent the cable from moving around when worn and ear cable guides to help keep the headphones in place.

 The highs sound amazing usually.
 But on tracks that have a lot of cymbals and other high-pitched sounds, these frequencies can get quite harsh.

 Con Highs may be lacking for some